biroistv/abnd-inventory-app-stage1/README.md

 ## How to use

 The app communicate a database.
-Basicly is has two method, a insertData and a queryDate.
+Basicly is has two method, a insertData and a queryData.

 ### insertData